 20. Suffering is something that should be, purely and simply, connected to “being”.
 Something cannot be “put into operation” without pain.
 Thus, pain is not a curse, nor a punishment, nor an anomaly, nor a maladjustment, nor a deviation, but the conditio sine qua non of being.
 The option of being is necessarily the option to suffering.
 Affirmative ethics, insofar as they respect the value of coherency, should not proclaim as their concern the elimination of pain.

-The disease usually appears equally as exceptional, inside a pretentious “state of health”.
+Disease usually appears equally as exceptional, inside a pretentious “state of health”.
 The difficulty to measure health is in the fact that the majority of existing indicators are negative, that is, to serve to ponder the absence of health.
 The good health, contrarily, can be seen as an accidental anomaly, not as an intrinsic attribute, and even less, as a “right” of the human species.
-Before the disease, what we habitually call “life” is a survival “to resist”, “to maintain oneself”, “to take foward”, “to prolong”, “to pull foward”.
+In the face of disease, what we habitually call “life” is a survival “to resist”, “to maintain oneself”, “to take foward”, “to prolong”, “to pull foward”.
 The fundamental ethical issue consists in that, as potential generators of a life of another human being, we can not make predictions about how will be the mechanisms of survival of the being who is born, his sensitivity before the structural pain.
 We have no moral right in making a standardized prediction about this sensitivity.
 The sinister happiness (sinister and superficial) with which our society receives pregnancy and birth, must necessarily face itself with the actual ethical categories, if we are profound in our reflection.

-21. Structural suffering can be understood in terms of “weariness”, although we can understand the ecological problems caused by human intervention (and, therefore, avoidable), each one of us could be conceived as a problem of microecology, in the sense of each one of us being an ultimately depleting source of resources: our “life” is, necessarily, a self-devour, a consumption of natural reserves.
+21. Structural suffering can be understood in terms of “deterioration”, although we can understand the ecological problems caused by human intervention (and, therefore, avoidable), each one of us could be conceived as a problem of microecology, in the sense of each one of us being an ultimately depleting source of resources: our “life” is, necessarily, a self-devour, a consumption of natural reserves.
 To the wild joy of spending, the terror of lack will fatally come, from the aging of sources.
 That which we utilize most intensely (our brain, our legs), and therefore, that around which we build our lives (our “happiness”, our “fulfillment”) will be precisely the principle of our destruction, the content of our death.
 Our food system, whatever it may be, will have ultimately been our form of poisoning.
 In a certain moment of this course, curing a disease will be, at the same time, intensifying or creating another disease.
 Habitually, when all this objective information is put in the ethical plane, our opponent replies, irritated: “but what good is it to describe that structural pain?
-We can’t do anything!”.
+We can’t do anything!
+We have to face this reality!”.
 And here it must be replied: “Yes, we can’t, but not whom is not yet.
 He is not condemned to this”.
 When a father promises to his child a happy life, what does he do with the objective information about the structure of pain?
 What he does with it won’t have any ethical significance?
 To the opponent’s question, it should be answered: “Why describe the fundamental pain?
 Due to a morbid anxiety?
 Absolutely!
 We should describe it to be more sober in procreation.
 To make our attitude towards life more subtle and more profound”.

 22. The world is mortal too.
 Life in the planet is more or less in half of its path, going through its crisis of middle-age, let’s say.
 Fossils demonstrate that life began approximately 3 billion years ago.
 4.000 million from now, the Sun will consume life, and over time, the planet.
 Useless suffering.
 But, in any case, the life of the world is only a moral problem to God.